 - Linux: CentOS 8 was discontinued at the end of 2021.
-We recommend to switch to AlmaLinux 8 instead.
-See section Special Advice for Upgrading to 21.10 for details. - Java: OpenEMM is compiled with Java 11 and needs a deployment of Java JDK 11 as runtime environment.
-For the future, OpenEMM will only support LTS releases of Java JDK, which means, that in the future, it will support Java JDK 17. - Tomcat: Because OpenEMM is compiled with Java 11, it requires Jarkata EE libs.
-Jarkata EE is only supported by version 10.0 of web container Tomcat.
+We recommend to switch to AlmaLinux 8 or 9 instead.
+See section Special Advice for Upgrading to 21.10 for details.
+Beginning with OpenEMM 23.10 we started to support RHEL 9 and AlmaLinux 9.
+Since EOL for Suse 12 is end of October 2024, OpenEMM 24.10 will no longer support it. - Java: The executables of OpenEMM are compiled with Java 11 and need a deployment of Java JDK 11 or 17 as runtime environment.
+Since OpenEMM 25.04 will be compiled with Java 17, we recommend to switch to Java 17 in order to prepare.

-- MariaDB: Since OpenEMM will not support MySQL 8 or later in the future (due to compatibility issues), we recommend to switch to a current version of MariaDB as soon as possible, because Oracle's extended support of MySQL 5.7 will end in 2023 and OpenEMM 22.10 is the last version of OpenEMM officially supporting MySQL 5.7.
-Please note also, that end of life for MariaDB 10.3 is May 2023. - Postfix: If you use Postfix as MTA and send out high volumes of emails, we recommend to use version 3.4 or later, because it offers a significantly increased sending performance (up to 100%).
-We have dropped support of Sendmail because while Postfix is actively developed further, progress of Sendmail stalls.
+- Tomcat: Because OpenEMM is compiled with Java 11, it requires Jarkata EE libs.
+Jarkata EE is only supported by version 10.1 of web container Tomcat. - Python: Starting with OpenEMM 25.04, the required minimum version for Python will be 3.11, because security support for Python 3.8 will end in October 2024. - MariaDB: Since OpenEMM does not support MySQL 8 or later (due to compatibility issues), we recommend to switch to a current version of MariaDB now (see section Special Advice for Upgrades to Version 22.10), because Oracle's extended support of MySQL 5.7 has ended and OpenEMM 22.10 was the last version of OpenEMM officially supporting MySQL 5.7. - Postfix: We have dropped support of Sendmail because while Postfix is actively developed further, progress of Sendmail stalls.
 Also, beginning with version 3.4, performance of Postfix is superior to Sendmail.
 See section Switching SMTP Server from Sendmail to Postfix in case you still use Sendmail.